autonomys-ambassadors/ambassador-os-peer-review/README.md

 Backup your current "Ambassadors' Scores" spreadsheet.
 In Registry add 3-rd column.
 Name it "Ambassador Status".
 Manually write onboarding date of all ambassadors.
+In Registry add 4-rd column.
+Name it "Primary Team".
+Manually write onboarding date of all ambassadors.
 Rename sheet 'Overall score ' to 'Overall score' (remove the last space symbol).
 In both Registry and Overall score sheets, add new first column "Ambassador Id" - it can be left empty, just create the column.
 Delete "Sheet 1" sheet in Ambassadors' Scores sprdsht, (if you forget and don't really need it).